uecker/mri_test/ismrm2021/bart_tensorflow/bart_tf.md

 <!-- #endregion -->

 <!-- #region id="2SY7QAIjypX9" -->
-The dataset we downloaded above provides us with radial k-space data consisting of 160 spokes following a sampling scheme rotated by the 7th golden angle.
+The dataset we downloaded provides us with radial k-space data consisting of 160 spokes following a sampling scheme rotated by the 7th golden angle.

 For this tutorial we will use the first 60 spokes and extract them from the original dataset.
 <!-- #endregion -->